 Chrysanthemum leaves (shungiku)

-- Chrysanthemum contains carotene, vitamins B2 and C, calcium and iron.
+Chrysanthemum leaves contain carotene, vitamins B2 and C, as well as calcium and iron.

-- The stems are hard and difficult to cook, so choose chrysanthemum with relatively shorter stems (within 5 cm (2 in.)).
+The stems are hard and difficult to cook, so choose chrysanthemum leaves with relatively shorter stems (within 5 cm (2 in.)).

-- Chrysanthemum with tangled branches near the base are difficult to cook and do not taste as good, so try to avoid them.
+Chrysanthemum leaves with tangled branches near the base are difficult to cook and do not taste as good, so try to avoid selecting these.

-- To prevent drying, store them in vegetable storage bags in the crisper drawer of the refrigerator.
+To prevent drying, store in vegetable storage bags or containers in the crisper drawer of the refrigerator.

 Chrysanthemum leaves, with their distinctive aroma, are an especially welcome ingredient in hot pot dishes and are also often used in dressed dishes, boiled dishes and salads.